mfgustavo/glompo/docs/examples.rst

 In this example GloMPO will be run on a well known global optimization test function but each configuration option will be individually set and explained.

-The :class:`~glompo.benchmark_fncs.Schwefel` global optimization test function is a good example of where GloMPO can outperform normal optimization.
+The :class:`~.benchmark_fncs.Schwefel` global optimization test function is a good example of where GloMPO can outperform normal optimization.

 .. literalinclude:: ../examples/customized.py